I relish sharing work out loud, presenting and speaking in unusual ways, interacting with students, and answering unexpected questions.

 Words and Wonder

-Here are a few examples of some recent talks, presentations, and workshops:
+Here are a few examples of upcoming and recent talks, presentations, and workshops:

 - The inaugural talk for “Lyric World: Conversations with Contemporary Poets,” curated by Shin Yu Pai and presented by Town Hall Seattle and KUOW.